CheatEx/sregex/README.md

 # sregex

-A simple regex java library.
+A simple regex library for Java.

 The implementation based on the Carl Friedrich Bolz article [An Efficient and Elegant Regular Expression Matcher in Python](http://morepypy.blogspot.ru/2010/05/efficient-and-elegant-regular.html).